Super Smash Bros. Ultimate: Everything we know about everything

 - Mario doesn't have new moves based on Super Mario Odyssey, but he will be wearing Cappy, who can be seen in select special moves.

-- Link is based off of his Breath of the Wild iteration, with his special moves and weaponry updated to reflect the Switch entry.
+- Link is based on his Breath of the Wild iteration, with his special moves and weaponry updated to reflect the Switch entry.

 - Zelda's new look is based on the 3DS title A Link Between Worlds, with a new Final Smash to boot.